AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 # Publications

-**ALexandra Prégent**.
+**Alexandra Prégent**.
 (Forthcoming) Is there not an obvious loophole in the AI act's ban on emotion recognition technologies? *AI&Society*

 **Alexandra Prégent**.
 (2025) <a href="https://link.springer.com/article/10.1007/s13347-025-00838-z" style="text-decoration:none">"Why you should not use CI to evaluate socially disruptive technology"</a>, *Philosophy & Technology*, 38(6).